 - No more than 2 months and 15 days after the beginning of the tax year the election is to take effect, or

 - At any time during more than two months and 15 days after the beginning of the tax year that the election is to take effect.

 If your business starts on January 7, you must file the election no later than March 15.
 Failing to file means you will not receive Sub-chapter S status for that tax year.

 The benefits of electing S corporation status for your corporation include:

-- An S Corp has the same liability protection as a corporation.
-Because an S corp is a corporation, it retains the separate entity protection of a corporation, and the corporate shield of protection against liabilities protects the owners from lawsuits or responsibility for debts of the corporation, in many cases.
-Of course, this liability protection is not absolute, and it can be broken if owners personally guarantee loans, or if owners commit acts which include them in responsibility for actions of the corporation.
+An S Corp has the same liability protection as a corporation.
+Because an S Corp is a corporation, it retains the separate entity protection of a corporation, and the corporate shield of protection against liabilities protects the owners from lawsuits or responsibility for debts of the corporation, in many cases.
+Of course, this liability protection is not absolute, and the "corporate veil" can be broken if an owner personally guarantee loans, or if owners commit acts which include them in responsibility for actions of the corporation.

-- S Corp status can avoid double taxation An S corp has an advantage over a corporation because the S corporation does not have double taxation.
+S Corp status can avoid double taxation As mentioned above an S corp has an advantage over a corporation because the S corporation does not have double taxation.
 A corporation pays corporate income tax on its profits, then the owners are taxed on the dividends they receive (from the profits), resulting in double taxation.
 In an S corp, on the other hand, the corporation doesn't pay income tax; the owners pay income taxes based on their respective shares of the profits.

 S corp losses can reduce owner taxes.
 If the S corp has a loss, each owner's share of that loss is passed through to the individual income tax return.
 If the owner has other income, the loss can reduce all or part of that income.